What are the advantages of a Nickel Boron BCG?

 This is a subjective area, but a lot of folks tend to like the contrast of the silvery nickel boron finish against the rest of a black rifle.
 So, if you’re looking for a way to dress up your AR-15 or even if you just appreciate quality equipment that looks good too, a Nickel Boron BCG might be something to consider for your AR.

 Those are the top 3 reasons a Nickel Boron bolt carrier group might be a worthwhile upgrade to your AR15 rifle, carbine or AR pistol.

-Available from several manufacturers, I've personally had excellent results with the Toolcraft Nickel Boron BCG, Fail Zero Nickel Boron BCG and the Aero Precision Nickel Boron BCG.
+Available from several manufacturers, I've personally had excellent results with the Aero Precision Nickel Boron BCG, the Toolcraft Nickel Boron BCG, and the Fail Zero Nickel Boron BCG.
 Aero Precision does not disclose where their Nickel Boron is applied, but both Toolcraft and FailZero have their Nickel Boron coating applied by UCT Coatings of Palm City FL.
-Called EXO Technology, it is a patented process that applies a Nickel Boron finish so durable that it is specified on Army 81mm and 60mm mortar tubes, Blackhawk helicopter hoists, and for hard use applications on some Navy ships!
+Called EXO Technology, it's a patented process that applies a Nickel Boron finish so durable that it is specified on Army 81mm and 60mm mortar tubes, Blackhawk helicopter hoists, and for hard use applications on some Navy ships!
 A bolt carrier group finished in Nickel Boron will generally be more expensive than a Phosphate BCG or Black Nitride BCG but not always.
 In my opinion, the benefits of a Nickel Boron BCG are undeniable.
 Whether or not those advantages are worth the increased cost is something only you can decide.